Spoiler: it’s not just one.

 But personally, I don’t find most of them funny, and it’s likely that many of your prospects won’t either.
 So unless you know exactly who you’re writing to and what kind of humor they’ll respond to, resist the temptation!

-If you have any other killer follow up emails that have worked well for you in the past, share them in the comments below.
+If you have any other killer tactics for professional follow up emails that have worked well for you in the past, share them in the comments below.